AI Agents

 Its design blends rapid and deep reasoning into one unified model, improving coding and front-end web development workflows.
 It includes Claude Code, a command-line tool for agentic coding that helps developers manage complex engineering tasks directly from the terminal.

 Grok 3, released by Elon Musk’s xAI in February 2025, was trained on a massive scale using 200,000 Nvidia H100 GPUs in just 92 days.
-This rapid development highlights xAI’s push to compete aggressively with leading AI providers.
+Grok 3 features a unique “Think” mode that breaks complex problems into smaller steps visible to users.

 Released on April 16th, 2025, o3-mini-high is an OpenAI variant optimized for STEM reasoning, balancing performance with cost.
 It offers three reasoning effort levels to fine-tune speed versus accuracy.